 Will meatless products really be better for the environment?
 Despite claims that less meat consumption will reduce environmental impact, lab-based technologies come with their own high costs for electricity, heating, and other resources.

 The automation of meat production could have far-reaching job implications for the agriculture industry.
-The meat sector is the largest employer within US agriculture, and mainstream meatless consumption could create chaos and eliminate jobs across the entire meat production value chain.
+The meat sector is the largest employer within US agriculture, and mainstream meatless consumption could create economic challenges that eliminate jobs across the meat production value chain.

 Meat producers, lobbyists, and other bodies have a great deal at risk when considering the effects of automation across the meat industry.

 The race is on.